ReeganArockiasmy/xmlrpc-Java-server-Python-Client/README.md

 public class App
 {

-     public Hashtable sumAndDifference(int x, int y) {
+     // This public method will be exposed to XML-RPC client public Hashtable sumAndDifference(int x, int y) {
         Hashtable result = new Hashtable();
         result.put("sum", new Integer(x + y));